Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

-Note that the proof of Theorem \ref{THM:RoundingUp} is independent on the type of sparsifier desired, and hence the algorithm is quite flexible.
+Note that the proof of \cref{THM:RoundingUp} is independent on the type of sketch desired, and hence the algorithm is quite flexible.
 A similar approach was used to approximate minimum-cost multi-level Steiner trees in~\cite{MLST2018}, but the above analysis shows this approach also works for spanners and $k$--connected subgraphs, for example.